-Lucas-Kanade Optical Flow in HLSL#
+Lucas-Kanade Optical Flow on The GPU#

 An optical flow algorithm estimates the motion between frames.
 Optical flow is essential in object detection, object recognition, motion estimation, video compression, and video effects.